raffienficiaud/livius/doc/source/index.rst

   (grey area on which the slides and the speaker are overlayed), mainly for visual sanity check
 * ``SourceCode/ressources/background_no_grey_mlss2015.png``, same as ``background_mlss2015`` without grey areas (if one of the stream is smaller than the target one).
+* ``SourceCode/ressources/Lato2OFL.zip`` is an archive containing the **Lato** fonts that are used by Livius (for overlaying the title etc.).
+This font was downloaded from [this](http://www.latofonts.com/lato-free-fonts/) web site.
+It is licensed under the [SIL Open Font License (OFL) v1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL) ("/The fonts can be used with­out any lim­i­ta­tions for com­mer­cial and non-​​commercial pur­poses/").

 Indices and tables
 ==================